Excerpt 9, A Seat for the Rabble

 The most prominent was Gram Sothos, the pink-handed Lord of Saxhold, almost a foot taller than most other noblemen, resplendent in his crimson doublet and gray cape.
-Around the lion gathered his pride: big-chinned Petor Ellsby of Swanshire, stalwart Jon Redoak of Ironwood, and Lord Gut himself.
-Light-haired and long of limb, Sam Gramlore, Lord of Eddenwood, loitered nearby, an outcast by birth thanks to his grandfather, who tarnished their house with treason in the Siege of Sacry.
-The High Bishop Peshar Grathos hovered close by.
+Around the lion gathered his pride: Petor Ellsby, of Swanshire; the slinker Jon Redoak, of Fordham; and Lord Gut himself.
+Light-haired and lanky, Sam Gramlore, Lord of Eddenwood, loitered nearby, an outcast by birth thanks to his grandfather.
+The High Bishop Peshar Grathos was never far from Sothos.
 A layer of vassals and zealots cushioned the space between this ring of powerful men and other Assemblymen: lesser lords, bishops, and the like, all seeking favors from Sothos or Grathos, or both.

 On the outermost edges gathered the Free Believers, their rivals, a gray sea in their robes.
-Power here emanated from the dashing Tomas Rexley, Lord of Westerliche, and Jacob Manse, a striking contrast in drab gray raiment that made it clear that as master reader of the Free Beliefs in Loran he regarded himself as but a humble servant.
-About Westerliche milled his sworn vassals, the slender-built Orrenn Silverspear of Copper Grove, extravagant Venn Lamporean of Ethelwood, and beak-nosed Shannen Fowl of Wesswood.
+Power here emanated from the dashing Tomas Fawkes, Lord of Westerliche, and Jacob Sulley, a striking contrast to Peshar Grathos in his humble gray robes.
+About Westerliche milled his sworn vassals, the slender-built Orrenn Silverspear of Copper Grove, extravagantly dressed Venn Lamporean of Ethelwood, and grave-looking Shannen Fowl of Wesswood.

-Greg Klegmann was one of the few men who could travel freely between those rival worlds without drawing suspicion; he chose neither tonight, and sat hunched over a trestle table with his three identical sons.
-Like-minded men sought refuge with House Klegmann.
+Only the lord who’d brokered peace between Hexar and his Worthy Assembly could travel freely between these worlds without arousing suspicion.
+Fittingly, Greg Thorngale chose no side, and sat hunched over a trestle table with his three sons.
+Like-minded men found refuge with the Thorngales.

 Lorana turned her attention to the men furthest from the intrigue.
 Evan Sinclair gathered close with his companions like a trio of crows.
 Jason’s maternal uncle dressed for the occasion of his pardon in padded doublet and leggings.
 His ward Rathos lifted his head from his cup, catching her eyes.
 Clever, thought the princess.
 Their choice or no, the three men’s seating off to the side precluded any guesses about who present sat in both the Worthy Assembly and Evan Sinclair’s Loyal Company.
 She let her gaze wander across the courtyard.
 Who else here is loyal to Sinclair?
 Only Lady Sarah’s brother knew the truth.